rlpacheco/abseff/README.md

 N5 = % of patients with event in control group

-*Example (5)*:
+*Example (3)*:

 . **abseff** hrevent 0.90 0.61 1.34 0.055

 *Display*:

-point absolute effect = 50
+Base 1000

+The risk of event in a certain time-point with control group is 55 per 1000.

-lower_limit absolute effect = 34
+The anticipated absolute effects is 50 per 1000 (95% CI = 34 to 73).

-upper_limit absolute effect = 73
+The absolute risk difference is -5 per 1000 (95% CI = -21 to 18).

+Base 100

+The risk of event in a certain time-point with control group is 6 per 100.

+The anticipated absolute effects is 5 per 1000 (95% CI = 3 to 7).

+The absolute risk difference is -1 per 100 (95% CI = -3 to 1).

 *Explanation*:

 This example is calculating the absolute risk of an event on base 1000 for a hazard ratio of 0.90 (95% CI of 0.61 to 1.34) considering a control risk of 0.055 (5.5%) in a particular time (e.g. 5 years).

-Indicating **hrevent100** would wield the result on base 100.
+The anticipated absolute risk difference is 5 more events per 1000 patients (21 fewer to 18 more).
+The display also shows results for base 100.

 For hazard ratios, we included the % of patients with event in control group, as this is more often the available information presented in survival curves rather than number of events.
 If you have the number of events, you can just calculate the % and add to the command.